fnagel/generic-gallery/README.md

 Generic Gallery
 ===============

-TYPO3 CMS Extension Generic Gallery (Extbase / Fluid rewrite)
+TYPO3 CMS Extension Generic Gallery (Extbase / Fluid rewrite).

+One gallery to rule them all.
+Extbase & Fluid driven for use with any gallery / slide / rotate plugin.

 Bug reports and feature requests